ActlabW/AMS_MS_DB/README.md

 Current latest version of MARMOT and database: MARMOT - v3.5A, UMR DB - 07/28/2023, HR DB - 07/28/2023

 If your version is not the latest version, please download it from above!

+If you have any questions or want to submit your data (.h5) to the database, please contact Sohyeon Jeon, sjeon@wustl.edu.
+We highly encourage you to generate the h5 file using the export tool!

 Thanks!